evert/jneko/readme.md

-jNeko - Javascript implementation of Neko
+jneko - Javascript implementation of Neko
 =========================================

 Neko is a desktop pet originall written by Naoshi Watanabe for the NEC PC-8901.